justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

 ![New low stock activity](./images/02.png "New low stock activity")

+Congratulations, you've successfully built and deployed a new low stock activity that implements `CommerceLowStockActivity`.

 Next, let's dive deeper to learn more.

 ## Walk Through the Example